 Where exposed, corrosion is now established on the steel substrate.
 Repainting may be still possible but replace sheet if perforated.

 These factory finished coatings were traditionally chosen for their excellent colour and gloss retention, increasingly wider patterns of erosion signals their end of life process.

 Pvf2 & Polyesters are much thinner coatings than PVC Plastisol making them far more permeable and more inclined to break down and perforate from corrosion of the underlying steel.
 It’s important to remember not to just treat local patches of corrosion as the coating will progressively degrade as it reaches its end of life.
 Repainting is required for continued steel protection unless perforated when sheet replacement is required.

 Formed in 1996 Giromax was set up to distribute and provide technical support to the silicone product range manufactured by...

-For over 30 years, HD Sharman built its reputation on providing engineered high performance systems for commercial and industrial gutters.
+For over 30 years, HD Sharman built its reputation on providing engineered high performance systems for commercial,industrial gutters and Roof and Gutter Refurbishment.